kubernetes/community/sig-auth/README.md

 Covers improvements to Kubernetes authorization, authentication, and cluster security policy.

+"All I want is a secure system where it's easy to do anything I want.
+Is that so much to ask?" - [xkcd](https://xkcd.com/2044 "xkcd")

 The [charter](charter.md) defines the scope and governance of the Auth Special Interest Group.

 ## Meetings